alebus-stack/RSI-MonteCarlo-Optimization/README.md

 # RSI-MonteCarlo-Optimization
-**Advanced algorithmic trading strategy using the Relative Strength Index (RSI), optimized with Monte Carlo simulations and validated via rigorous walk-forward analysis.**
+**Algorithmic trading strategy using the Relative Strength Index (RSI), optimized with Monte Carlo simulations and validated via rigorous walk-forward analysis.**
 This project provides a comprehensive Python framework for:
 - Fetching historical financial data (using yfinance).
 - Backtesting a customizable RSI-based mean-reversion or momentum strategy.